 Using a view container

-This article shows you how to use a view container component to embed another dashboard, report, or scorecard within your current view.
+This article shows you how to use a view container component to embed another dashboard, report, or other view within your current view.

-You can simply drag the view from the Explore panel, or you can add and set up a Container component.
+You can simply drag the other view from the Explore window, or you can add and set up a Container component.

 Related video: Dashboard Components

 For this example, we have a small dashboard named Dashboard1 containing one chart, and it was resized just to fit the chart.

 While editing another dashboard or view, click Components in the toolbar and choose Container to add an empty view container to the canvas.